After introducing friend to selling books on Amazon, he turns dumpster diving into a $40,000 a year business.

 - 100% dumpster-sourced inventory.

 - Two hours a night.

 - All sold via Fulfillment by Amazon (FBA).

 Here’s the thumbnail of his business (I’ll plan on posting an interview with him soon).
 This is an Amazon seller case study in some truly innovative book sourcing.

 The outline of his “dumpster diving for inventory” business

 JJ, as we’ll call him, has a circuit of dumpsters which he goes to every night.
-I’m not going to give away too much (he may reveal more in this blog post), but his route is mostly non-media, and includes both retail and “industrial.”
+I’m not going to give away too much (he may reveal more in this upcoming interview), but his route is a mix of media (books) and non-media, and includes both retail and “industrial” dumpsters.

 Once that was settled, his business was basically on autopilot.
 He hits every dumpster about twice a week, working about two or three hours a night.